-The Fourth of July – the date that the Second Continental Congress approved the final wording of Thomas Jefferson’s Declaration of Independence announcing the colonies’ official breaking of ties with Great Britain – is well known.
-How we began to celebrate and commemorate the fourth of July – and all the dates attached to […]
+The Fourth of July – the date that the Second Continental Congress approved the final wording of Thomas Jefferson’s Declaration of Independence – is a well known date in our nation’s history.
+How we began to celebrate and commemorate the fourth of July – and all the dates attached to the colonies declaring independence […]

 Posts tagged neighborhood history